jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 < An object doesn’t define code.
 You could say that the type defines code and that a object only defines data.
 Each module instance, though, has its own instance of the types of the modules, even though the code of the types is still only in memory once.
 So you can’t really say the code resides in a type either. >

 - Type static
-- Procedure static
+- Command static
 - Module static
 -
 - Type static objects
-- Procedure static objects
+- Command static objects
 - Module static objects
 -
-- Procedure static procedures
+- Command static commands
-- Type static procedures
+- Type static commands
-- Module static procedures
+- Module static commands
 -
 - Type Create
-- Procedure Create
+- Command Create
 - Module Type Create

 #### Static

-Members usually belong to an object: every object has its own sub objects and procedures.
+Members usually belong to an object: every object has its own sub objects and commands.
 Members of a type that are Static, however, belong to the type rather to individual objects.
 These members have the same configuration for every instance of the type.
 A change made to one object of the type changes all objects of the type.
 The members are considered *static* to the type.

-Procedure instances are made on each call to the procedure.
-A call is a procedure instance.
-In order to make objects part of the whole procedure, rather than just the call, procedure members can be made Static to the procedure.
-On each call to the procedure, the static members retain their configuration.
+Command instances are made on each call to the command.
+A call is a command instance.
+In order to make objects part of the whole command, rather than just the call, command members can be made Static to the command.
+On each call to the command, the static members retain their configuration.

-Static members of a procedure are only the same for every call to the procedure.
-Static members of a procedure are different for every object that holds the procedure.
-In order to make procedure members static for the whole type of objects you might make a procedure member Type Static.
-When I talk about static procedure members I’m talking about Procedure Static members.
+Static members of a command are only the same for every call to the command.
+Static members of a command are different for every object that holds the command.
+In order to make command members static for the whole type of objects you might make a command member Type Static.
+When I talk about static command members I’m talking about Command Static members.

 Static type members are the same for every object instance.
 However, each module instance has its own copy of static type members.
 Static type members are not the same for every module instance.
-In order to make a type member, or a procedure member static to the any module instance, you make the member Module Static.
+In order to make a type member, or a command member static to the any module instance, you make the member Module Static.

 An effect of making type members static is that you can call the members even when the symbol isn’t created.
 Non-static members, or *instance members*, can only be called on a created object.
 Module static members can be called even when the module instance isn’t created, but the module type is loaded into memory.
-Static members of a procedure can be accessed without running the procedure.
+Static members of a command can be accessed without running the command.

-Procedure static members are like part of their object.
+Command static members are like part of their object.
 They persist for as long as the object is created.
 Type static members persist for as long as its module instance is created.
 Note here that each module instance gets its own set of types with static members.
 Module static members persist for as long as the module type exist.
 A module type exists when the Sigma module that contains it is in memory.

 #### Type Creation

-The Object Create procedure initializes the instance.
+The Object Create command initializes the instance.
 In it you can create sub objects, set up lines and call members.
-Type members are initialized in another procedure: Type Create.
-The Type Create procedure of a symbol is called when the type is created.
-Types are created when a module instance is created so the Type Create procedure of all types in a module instances are called right after the module’s Object Create procedure.
+Type members are initialized in another command: Type Create.
+The Type Create command of a symbol is called when the type is created.
+Types are created when a module instance is created so the Type Create command of all types in a module instances are called right after the module’s Object Create command.

-You can only call static type members in the Type Create procedure, because non-static, *object* members can not be accessed yet, because they can only be accessed through a created object.
+You can only call static type members in the Type Create command, because non-static, *object* members can not be accessed yet, because they can only be accessed through a created object.

-A procedure has a Type Create system procedure as well, to set up the procedure’s static members.
+A command has a Type Create system command as well, to set up the command’s static members.

-Members of a procedure that are Type Static are initialized in the type’s Type Create procedure.
-Any Type Static member, be it of a procedure lives as long as its type.
-Type Static procedure members are like type static type members, except that they are accessed through the procedure.
-If the procedure declares them private, they are accessible only to the procedure itself.
+Members of a command that are Type Static are initialized in the type’s Type Create command.
+Any Type Static member, be it of a command, lives as long as its type.
+Type Static command members are like type static type members, except that they are accessed through the command.
+If the command declares them private, they are accessible only to the command itself.

-A module also have a Type Create procedure.
+A module also have a Type Create command.
 This is called when the module type comes to light.
 Module types come to light when a Sigma module is loaded.
 All the Type Creates of module types in a Sigma module are called right after the Sigma module is loaded.
 The Type Create of the main module of a Sigma module serves as the module initializer.
 The Object Create of the main module serves as the module instance initializer.

 #### Old